NOTE: All member and nonmember tickets for Phipps Holiday Magic must be reserved in advance. Learn more about how you can join us!

 • One of the following:

-School Submits: Challenge Entry Form, Video or written speech, resources list
+School Submits: Challenge Entry Form, Video, resources list

 Resources: The following list of online resources may be used when preparing your entry.